-She brushed Colette’s shoulder, getting her attention.
+She brushed Olga’s shoulder, getting her attention.
 “Who is he?”

-After taking a scoop of yellow rice from Colette, the man stopped in front of Dada.
+After taking a scoop of yellow rice from Olga, the man stopped in front of Dada.
 His eyes widened.
 Her heart plunged.
 He did recognize her.
 He did.

 Heat spiked in her body.
 A knowing warmth and an unexpected, and unwelcome thought…It’s him.
 Him.

 Him who?
 How did she know him?
 Had they dated?
 Dada shook herself.
-Remembered to blink as those bold, dare-me-to brown eyes, framed in a bounty of black lashes, riveted her.
+Blink.
+Must blink.
+Not easy when those bold, dare-me-to brown eyes, framed in a bounty of black lashes, locked on her.

-Beside her, Colette said, “Do you want rice or are you filling your belly on looking at Sister Dee?”
+Beside her, Sister Olga said, “Do you want beans or are you filling your belly on looking at Sister Dee?”

 His cool, pale skin warmed with pink heat.
 “Excuse me, Sister.
-Rice please.”
+Beans please.”

 This was a big opportunity wrapped up in a minor complication.
-She could use what she knew of him, his past and his obvious guilt, to pressure him.
-Oh, he could be a great asset.
-She had to get close to him, find his weakness, and ignore the way he made her feel.
+Could she use what she knew of him, his past and his obvious guilt, to pressure him?
+Not exactly a nun-thing to do, but he’d be a great asset.
+She’d do it.
+Get close to him, find his weakness, and ignore the way he made her feel.

 With her heart still in her throat, she scooped out beans.
 Her fingers brushed his and a stronger, more certain spark of awareness traveled up her arm and down her spine.
 A visceral response.
 A longing.
 A knowing.
 A wanting.